+'''

-<PYNQ repository>/boards/Pynq-Z1/base
+<PYNQ repository>/boards/<board>/base

+'''

 A makefile exists in each folder that can be used to rebuild the Vivado project and generate the bitstream and Tcl for the overlay.
 (On windows, instead of using make, the Tcl file can be sourced from Vivado.)